ARTS-Laboratory/flowthrough-water-quality-monitoring-system/README.md

 # Flow Through Water Quality Monitoring System

-This system is designed to monitor water quality by measuring conductivity, pH, and temperature, ensuring continuous operation with minimal maintenance.
+This system monitors water quality by measuring conductivity, pH, and temperature, ensuring continuous operation with minimal maintenance.
 Moreover, versions of this system enable the use of time-domain nuclear magnetic resonance to be performed in situ.
 It features a robust construction that protects electrical components from environmental damage, supports an adequate flow rate for in situ water sampling, and enables data transmission to a server for analysis.

 <p align="center">
 <img src="media/system.JPG" alt="drawing" width="600"/>
 </p>
 <p align="center">
-Figure 1: flow-through water quality monitoring deployed at USC to monitor water quality in the Rocky Bracnh in Columbia South Caorlina
+Figure 1: flow-through water quality monitoring deployed at USC to monitor water quality in the Rocky Branch in Columbia South Carolina.
 </p>

 ## System Development